ahamez/protox/README.md

 ## Encode

+Here's how to create a new message:

 ```elixir
 iex> %Fiz.Foo{a: 3, b: %{1 => %Fiz.Baz{}}} |> Protox.Encode.encode()
 [[[], "\b", <<3>>], <<18>>, <<4>>, "\b", <<1>>, <<18>>, <<0>>]
 ```

-Note that `Protox.Encode.encode/1` returns an IO list, not a binary.
-Such IO lists can be used directly with files or sockets write operations.
+Note that `Protox.Encode.encode/1` returns an iolist, not a binary.
+Such iolists can be used directly with files or sockets write operations.
 However, you can use `:binary.list_to_bin/1` to get a binary: